Unrepresented Nations and Peoples Organization: Aims

 UNPO’s aim is to uphold the fundamental right to autonomy and self-determination for all peoples, striving for a world where every nation and people is heard, valued, and respected.
 It envisions a future where fundamental rights, including the freedom to determine political status and pursue economic, social, and cultural development, are guaranteed for all.

-To achieve this, UNPO fosters solidarity and knowledge exchange among unrepresented peoples through a unique global platform.
-By strengthening cross-regional projects and engaging in dialogue with the international community, UNPO contributes to building a peaceful, democratic, equitable, and sustainable world.
-The platform ensures that the voices of unrepresented peoples are not only heard but valued in global forums, empowering nations and peoples to fully realize their potential within a just and inclusive society.
+UNPO facilitates knowledge exchange among unrepresented peoples through its international platform.
+UNPO supports cross-regional projects and dialogue with international organizations and communities.
+The organization provides opportunities for unrepresented peoples to participate in international forums and advocate for their interests.

 UNPO’s work emphasizes the necessity of non-violent resistance against oppression, while also focusing on the inclusion of underrepresented groups, particularly youth and women, in decision-making processes.
 By strengthening democratic values, spreading the principles of Gandhian non-violence, and advocating for human rights, the organization empowers members to preserve their cultural identities and contribute to global discussions on pressing environmental and geopolitical challenges.
 Through strategic partnerships with like-minded organizations, academia, and international actors, UNPO raises awareness of human rights abuses and supports members in having their voices heard on the world stage.

 Although UNPO members often have different goals, they have one thing in common: they are generally not represented diplomatically (or only with a minor status, such as observer) in major international institutions, such as the United Nations (UN).
 As a result, their ability to have their concerns addressed by the global bodies mandated to protect human rights and address conflict is limited.

 UNPO is dedicated to the five principles enshrined in its Covenant: